m110/cort/README.md

 Cort is meant to be used as a framework for independent microservices, providing brokerless communication and service discovery, being easy to use and as reliable as possible.

+Currently focused on bulletproof communication.

+## TODO

+Discovery:

+* Should connect to a new node after it is discovered.
+Then send some kind of heartbeat.
+* Re-think which module should handle this and how.

 ## Communication

 Services exchange messages using ZeroMQ in a brokerless model (peer-to-peer).
 Some variation of [the Freelance pattern](http://zguide.zeromq.org/page:all#Brokerless-Reliability-Freelance-Pattern) is going to be used.